SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Data broker subscriptions list](/guides/users-guide/data-broker-subscriptions-list.JPG)

-As you can see on image above there're shown 4 different views for 4 different subscriptions.
+As you can see in the image above there're shown 4 different views for 4 different subscriptions.
 Description for each of those in order from left to right represent bootstrap process for subscription registration:

-* **add subscription** - represent view shown when user clicks "`add subscription`" link.
+* **add subscription** - presents a view shown when user clicks "`add subscription`" link.
 It requires connector's security code to be provided in order to create new subscription.
 * **waiting for connection** - view which comes right after registration.
-Current view shows that subscription has been created and waiting for connector to send some data.
+This view shows that subscription has been created and is waiting for connector to send some data.
-* **accept view** - when connection has been established, the connection must be accepted in order to finish subscription registration.
+* **accept view** - when connection has been established, it must be accepted in order to finish subscription registration.
 * **active subscription** - the last view shows fully configured subscription.
-This view features such information like subscription status and controls for subscription state.
+This view features information such as subscription status and controls for subscription state.